CoLoSNet/Extractor/README.md

 Extractor Simulation can help us reveal the factors that affect the localization.

 ## How to use Extractor Simulation?
-### Step 1: Download the codes and database
+### Step 1: Download the codes and folders
-First, download
-- the main code named “ExtractorSimulation.m”
+- The main code named “ExtractorSimulation.m”
-- a folder with sub-functions named “functions"
+- A folder with sub-functions named “functions"
-- a file named “Ray-tracing Database”
+- A folder named “Ray-tracing Database”
-Then, download the database
-ExtractorSimulation.m
-functions/
-Ray-tracing Database/
-  Indoor NSYSU
-  *.mat

 ### Step 2: Download the “Ray-tracing Database”